- The University of Findlay is one of a few physical therapy programs in Ohio that offer an early assurance program.

-- The second application allows the high school student to provide the reviewers with information on their involvement in extra-curricular activities including service as well as performance in other areas pertinent to granting an invitation for admission to the professional phase of the program as a freshman.
+- The second application allows the high school student to provide the application reviewers information on their involvement in extra-curricular activities, service, a performance in other areas pertinent to granting an invitation for admission to the professional phase of the DPT program.

 - Minimum overall grade point average of 3.5 or higher on a 4.0 scale